dettonville/dettonville.org/content/news/2013-11-28-mapstruct-1_0_0_Alpha2-has-landed.md

 The recommended way for obtaining mapper instances in the 1.0.0.Alpha1 release was to use the `Mappers` factory.

 Alternatively it is now also possible to work with dependency injection.
-To make this possible, MapStruct can generate mappers which are CDI or Spring beans, based on which flavor of DI you prefer.
-In the following example MapStruct is adviced to make the generated mapper implementation a CDI bean by specifying "cdi" via the `componentModel` attribute in the `@Mapper` annotation:
+To make this possible, Dettonville can generate mappers which are CDI or Spring beans, based on which flavor of DI you prefer.
+In the following example Dettonville is adviced to make the generated mapper implementation a CDI bean by specifying "cdi" via the `componentModel` attribute in the `@Mapper` annotation:

 <pre class="prettyprint linenums">
 @Mapper(componentModel="cdi")